jsmatte/jsmatte.github.io/_pages/bio.md

 It is all too easy to get absorbed in your work, but it usually never results in anything good.
 I have been a victim of it in NYC, and again during my PhD (thanks to COVID lockdown, it was too easy to spend "just another hour" working). -->

 If I'm not behind a computer, there's a good chance I am cycling or skiing.
 I have spent more time on bikes and skis than I like to admit.
 I find the sensation of freedom it provides exhilarating.
 I used to compete in both, and aspired to become a professional skier.
 Somehow, I ended up un academia.
-You may also occasionally find me running, and I take every opportunity to go hiking when close to mountains (in the summer months).
+You may also occasionally find me running, and I take every opportunity to go hiking when close to mountains (in the summer months, during the winter, mountains are for skiing, obviously).

 <!-- Second to sports is cooking.
 To me, it is more than just a time to eat, they bring people together.
 I love to host, take the time to cook a good meal and everything around it: presentation, wine pairing (I like to pretend I know about wine), etc. -->
 And if I'm not doing any sports, I'm probably gone on an adventure or exploring, either locally in the cities I live in and their surroundings, or globally visiting other countries and cultures.